fred6/pseudoscience/README.md

 future stuff
 ------------
 I think I want to switch to mustache templates (pystache), but I tried to do this once and it definitely did not work.
 It escaped all my HTML after the first template render.
-Also the pystache documentation is non-existant.
+Also the pystache documentation is non-existent.
 Sorry bros, thanks for the free software and all, but I'm not reading your source code to figure out how to use your library.
 I have *things to do*.